moxystudio/react-wait-for-react/README.md

 [david-dm-dev-url]:https://david-dm.org/moxystudio/react-wait-for-react?type=dev
 [david-dm-dev-image]:https://img.shields.io/david/dev/moxystudio/react-wait-for-react.svg

-Easily render a splash screen and loader while your React app is not yet interactive, optionally waiting for a promise as well.
+Easily render a splash screen (also known as launch screen) with feedback while your React app is not yet interactive, optionally waiting for a promise as well.

 ## Installation